serverpod/serverpod_docs/docs/index.md

 dart bin/main.dart
 ```

-If everything is working you should see something like this on your terminal:
+If everything is working, you should see something like this on your terminal:

 ```
 SERVERPOD version: 1.x.x, mode: development, time: 2022-09-12 17:22:02.825468Z